 This “baffled king” sits down to compose this powerful and invigorative hymn.

-King David’s faith and believe were indeed strong, but David wanted to be sure that God is “satisfied” by him, that God will “prove” him that he is a righteous man.
-This is called an ordeal , in which a man’s character is to be tested whether he is righteous or not.
+King David’s faith and belief were indeed strong, but David wanted to be sure that God is “satisfied” by him, that God will “prove” him that he is a righteous man.
+This is called an ordeal, in which a man’s character is to be tested whether he is righteous or not.

-It happened one late afternoon, “that David arose off his bed, and was walking around on the roof of the king’s house, and from the roof he saw a women bathes , and the woman was very beautiful to look upon” (2 Samuel 11,2).
+It happened one late afternoon, “that David arose off his bed, and was walking around on the roof of the king’s house, and from the roof, he saw a woman bathes, and the woman was very beautiful to look upon” (2 Samuel 11,2).

 Why would such a beautiful woman bathe in a place where other people can gaze at her?
 Did she mean to attract King David and make him take her?

 Here there is a resemblance between the beauty of a woman and the luminescence of the moon.

 (As cited in Song of Songs(6,10):”Who is this woman that looks like the dawn, who is beautiful like the full moon…” ).